rahulumrao/FormatTransformer/README.md

 # FormatTransformer

-**FormatTransformer** is a tool which move molecular structures (trajectory) within the periodic box and convert XYZ trajectories to VASP (POSCAR) or Quantum Espresso (QE) Input files.
+The package **FormatTransformer** move molecular structure (single frame or trajectory) within the periodic box and convert XYZ trajectories to VASP (POSCAR) or Quantum Espresso (QE) Input files.

 ## Installation